top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/26_fleet_level_planning.md

-# Demo template {#demo-template status=beta}
+# Fleet planning Demo {#demo-fleet-planning status=beta}

-This is the template for the description of a demo.
+The fleet planning demo demonstrates the implemented functionality for fleet level planning.
+I.e. an interactive taxi service.
+It will provide you with a GUI running on a laptop that can be used to generate transportation requests.
+The Duckiebots will pick up the customer at its location and bring him/her to the final destination.

 First, we describe what is needed, including: